aewallin/allantools/README.md

 * MTIE    Maximum time interval error
 * TIERMS  Time interval error RMS

+To do:
+* Modified Total variance
+* Time Total (modified total variance scaled by (t^2/3) )
+* Hadamard Total

-see /tests for tests that compare allantools output to other programs.
+see /tests for tests that compare allantools output to other (e.g. Stable32) programs.

 No profiling or optimization attempt was made.
 Patches that give speedups are welcome.
 Make sure your patch does not break any of the tests, and does not significantly reduce the readability of the code.